View Michael Brown's Obituary on TheDay.com and share memories

 |

-New London - Michael B. Brown, 74, of New London, husband of Mary Niswonger Brown, died Thursday at Bridebrook in Niantic.
+New London - Michael B. Brown, 74, died Feb.
+20, 2020, after a ferocious battle with Light-Chain Multiple Myeloma.

+Mike was born in 1946 in Montreal, Canada to Jack and Frieda Brown.
+Somewhere in his young life, he developed a fascination regarding submarines, and he wanted in.
+As we learned at a recent USS George Washington Carver reunion, Canada has three submarines – one for each coast and a spare.
+That did not provide enough opportunity for Mike and he dearly wanted to become a member of this fraternity and in order to do that, he needed to become a citizen of the United States.
+In retrospect, this was serendipitous as his father was an American and this paved the way for his admission to the U.S. Navy.

+Surviving are his wife of 33 years and companion for more than 45 years, Mary; his stepdaughter, Cathy Wilson and her husband Scott Walsh.
+In addition, he is survived by his mother, Frieda Brown of Vancouver, Canada who will turn 99 this month and his Uncle Sam of Montreal, Canada who is 101.
+He has two brother, Clyde and wife Anita Brown and Si and wife Mary Jane Brown who all reside in Vancouver, Canada.
+Mike was uncle to Jeffrey and Robert (Clyde and Anita's children) and to Danial and Illana (Si and Mary Jane's children); he was great uncle to four grandnephews and two grandnieces.
+He has eight cousins, Marvin Smolar, Howard Smolar, Neil Smolar, Stephan Smolar, Larry Smolar, Riesa Burke, Edith Brown and Aaron Brown.

+However important the measure of a person by career success is, it only defines one component of a positive life.
+Mike was totally altruistic.
+All his life, Mike was a dedicated mentor to his subordinates and a positive influence to his leaders and a benefactor to students of all disciplines.
+Mike loved his community and worked on many projects to elevate his town and its citizens.
+Mike regularly gave of his savings to support struggling young people who had talents and aspirations, but not the money to pursue their dreams.
+Many musicians, artists, engineers and scientists were able to get an education due to Mike's support, encouragement and generosity.

+Mike has completed his work on earth.
+Heaven now will receive a servant whose influence remains today on all who had the benefit of his life, energy, benevolence, leadership, love, and example.
+Mike Brown, an extraordinary individual, with a superb mind and boundless intellectual curiosity, coupled with a tireless work ethic has left this world a better place from his efforts.

-Visitation will be from noon to 1 p.m. with a funeral service at 1 p.m.
-Monday, Feb.
-24, 2020, at the Thomas L. Neilan & Sons Funeral Home, 12 Ocean Ave., New London.
-Interment will follow in Hebrew Benevolent Cemetery in Preston.
+The family will gather at noon Monday, Feb.
+24, with a 1 p.m. service at Thomas L. Neilan & Sons Funeral Home, 12 Ocean Avenue in New London.
+A private interment will follow immediately at the Norwich Hebrew Benevolent Cemetery in Preston.

+In lieu of flowers, the family is creating a scholarship program at Three Rivers Technical College in Mike's name.
+Donations can be made to the: TRC Foundation , 574 New London Turnpike, Norwich, CT 06360.
+Please note the donation is made in the memory of Michael B. Brown.